niswat/home24-assignment/README.md

 - If a page contains a login form

 ## Pre-requisites
+- Internet Browser with lastest version installed , recommended Chrome/Firefox
-Docker latest version : Docker version 20.10.7
+- Docker latest version installted, recommended v20.10.7
-Make sure port 8082 is not in use as our aplpication will be listening on this port
+- Make sure port 8082 is not in use as our aplpication will be listening on this port

 ## Quickstart